peterpolgar/slurm-singularity-cluster/README.md

 ## Steps to create a slurm cluster with multiple physical compute nodes

+Required: SingularityCE version >= 4.0.1; These ports do not be blocked by firewall (or by other things): 6827, 6828, 6829, 6830

 This section provides a description of how to set up a slurm cluster of two compute nodes, additional compute nodes can be added in a similar manner.

 1. Install slurm-singularity-cluster on a machine you want to be the controller node (and the accounting manager node and a compute node) with [the steps above](#steps-to-create-a-slurm-cluster-with-one-compute-node-in-a-singularity-container).